-Is your schedule properly resourced?
-The Defense Contract Management Agency resource assessment inspects how well your schedule is resource loaded.
+Is your schedule properly resourced according to the Defense Contract Management Agency (DCMA)?
+The DCMA resource assessment inspects how well your schedule is resource loaded.

 The DCMA resource assessment is somewhat variable.
 Resource loading a schedule is not always specifically required except in integrated earned value management systems and sometimes as a contractual stipulation.
 Schedules, however, that are resource loaded should be reviewed to confirm that no resource assignments are missing.
 All tasks in a resource loaded schedule should either have a resource effort (hours) or fixed price ($) assignment.